-If you know that you absolutely want arm coverage, there are more subtle ways to achieve that.
-Usually, it’s only the upper part of the arm women fret about, so here’s how to cover that.
+If you know that you want arm coverage, there are more subtle ways to achieve that.
+Usually, women only fret about the upper part of the arm, so here’s how to cover that.

 2. Sheer Sleeves

-This is a great trick many celebrities use.
-Instead of long, opaque sleeves they wear evening gowns and cocktail dresses with sheer sleeves.
-This beaded jersey gown with see-through sleeves gives the illusion of coverage but looks light and airy.
-It’s the perfect mother of the bride dress with sleeves.
+This is an excellent trick many celebrities use.
+Instead of long, opaque sleeves, they wear evening gowns and cocktail dresses with sheer sleeves.
+A gown with see-through sleeves gives the illusion of coverage but looks light and airy.
+It’s the perfect Mother of the Bride or Mother of the Groom dress with sleeves.

 3. Lace Sleeves

 Lace sleeves are another great solution.
 A lace sleeve like this will contain the jiggle but make your dress look romantic and feminine.